 The flu (influenza) is caused by a virus that’s easy to spread, especially among kids in school or daycare.
-And a child’s immune system is not as well developed as an adult’s.
+A child’s immune system is not as well developed as an adult’s.
 This means the flu can make children very sick.
+Also, children in daycare or school are very likely to bring the virus home to other family members.

-Flu symptoms tend to come on quickly.
+Flu symptoms often come on quickly.
 Symptoms include:

 Feeling very tired (fatigue)

 Children may also have upset stomach and vomiting.
-Some symptoms such as fatigue and cough can last a few weeks.
+Some symptoms such as fatigue and cough can last many weeks.

 Here’s how you can help your child stay healthy:

 Have your child get a flu vaccine every year, as soon as it is available in your area.
 This is your child’s best chance to avoid the flu.
-The CDC recommends that infants and children get flu vaccines beginning at 6 months of age.
-The vaccine may be a shot or nasal spray.
-Your child's healthcare provider will tell you which is best for your child.
-The nasal spray is not recommended for the 2016-2017 flu season.
+The CDC recommends that infants and children get flu vaccines beginning at age 6 months.
+A nasal spray made of weakened virus is also available but is not recommended for the 2016-2017 flu season.
 The CDC says this is because the nasal spray did not seem to protect against the flu over the last several flu seasons.
 In the past, it was meant for children ages 2 and older.

 Help your child wash his or her hands often.

-Don't allow your child to drink from the same cup that others have used or share foods.
+Don't let your child drink from the same cup that others have used.
+And don’t share foods.

-Teach your children to cough or sneeze into their elbow, sleeve, or a tissue, and to wash their hands afterward.
+Teach your children to cough or sneeze into their elbow, sleeve, or a tissue.
+Teach them to wash their hands afterward.

 Give your child plenty of fluids, such as an electrolyte solution, water, juice, and soup.